alanfranz/teamcsse-secondtry/privacy.md

 still be available for inspection for Georgia Tech students and instructors, on private systems.

+# Notifications for results

+We're using Mailchimp to handle our newsletter, in order to notify you when the results are available.
+We'll delete the newsletter once we've sent the notifications.

 # Cookies, analytics, etc.

 We're using Google Analytics to keep track of how many users visit our website, just to make a bit of connections between how many visits we receive and how many surveys get filled out.
 We won't use Analytics to correlate who's visiting the website and who took a survey in a certain instant.

+The retention period for Google Analytics data is 14 months, the minimum amount we could set it to.